 Chemotherapy (chemo) uses anti-cancer drugs that are put into a vein or muscle, or are taken as a pill.
 Chemo drugs enter the bloodstream and go throughout the body to reach and destroy cancer cells.

 Chemo seldom helps for most types of thyroid cancer, but fortunately it is not needed for most cancers.
-It is combined with radiation treatment for anaplastic thyroid cancer and is sometimes used for advanced cancers when other treatments are not working.
+It is sometimes used for advanced cancers when other treatments are not working.